GameServerManagers/LinuxGSM-Docs/Ark:-Survival-Evolved.md

          Ragnarok
          TheIsland

+Q : How to add mods on the serveur ?

+R : looking for

 Q : How to change map (not Official MAP)?

-R : looking for

-Q : How to change settings for the map ?

-R : go to the files :

-> nano /home/arkserver/serverfiles/ShooterGame/Saved/Config/LinuxServer/GameUserSettings.ini
-and
-> nano /home/arkserver/serverfiles/ShooterGame/Saved/Config/LinuxServer/Game.ini

-Q : How to add mods on the serveur ?

 R : looking for

 ...